zowe/docs-site/docs/user-guide/authenticating-with-client-certificates.md

   Additional details are likely described in your security system documentation.

-:::note
+:::note Notes
-Ensure that you have the Issuer certificate imported in the truststore or in the SAF keyring.
+* Ensure that you have the Issuer certificate imported in the truststore or in the SAF keyring.
 Alternatively, you can generate these certificates in SAF.
-Ensure that the client certificate has the following `Extended Key Usage` metadata:
+* Ensure that the client certificate has the following `Extended Key Usage` metadata:
 `OID: 1.3.6.1.5.5.7.3.2`
 This metadata can be used for TLS client authentication.
 :::